jyyulab/NetBID/docs/index.md

 ---

-# NetBID2: Network-based Bayesian Inference of Drivers.
+# NetBID2: data-driven Network-based Bayesian Inference of Drivers.
 Version 2
 {: .fs-9 }

 This is the documentation for the usage of NetBID2.